Pacers vs Knicks Prediction — AI Finds CAN'T MISS NBA Lines & Props (May 23)

 Indiana vs. New York Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each line.
-In fact, anytime the Pacers and Knicks play there’s always several intriguing observations to key in on.
-Not to mention games played at Madison Square Garden in May seemingly never follow normal, predictable betting trends.
+Remi is pouring through tons of datapoints on each line.
+In fact, anytime the Pacers and Knicks play there’s always several intriguing trends to key in on.
+Not to mention games played at Madison Square Garden in May can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: OG Anunoby over 16.5 PTS+AST.